Baby Crawling Milestones: Timeline, Signs, Types, and Safe Support

 Signs Your Baby Is Ready to Crawl

-As your baby grows, you’ll notice signs that they’re gearing up to crawl.
+As your baby grows, you’ll notice signs that they may soon start crawling.

 Increased Arm Strength